You ask yourself, “If he keeps texting me does he like me?” Here’s the answer if you’re ready for the truth and want help with understanding men.

 This guy gave you a lame excuse about distance.
 Here’s the clincher – chances are a million to one that any long-distance guy is serious about meeting you.
 Unfortunately your desire for romance took over here and you got swept up in the fantasy.

 A man who is genuinely interested does what it takes to win you over.
 They aren’t too busy or too far away.
 This is why I advise my clients and readers not to bother with long-distance men.
 Hit delete!
 There are a lot of out-of-state men who will try g BECAUSE it’s long distance which is perfect for excuses and fantasy.
 They have no intention of ever meeting you.

 If He Keeps Texting Me Does He Like Me?

-Many women fall into this texting habit and start to have a connection, allowing feelings to grow.
-But his texting, emailing and calling mean absolutely nothing without real live dates.
+Many women fall into texting and create a connection, allowing feelings to grow.
+But his texting, emailing and calling mean absolutely nothing without face-to-face, live dates.